shangerxin/config-ini/README.md

 Author homepage: http://www.shangerxin.com
 Version, 1.0.0

-# install
+# Install
 $ npm install config-ini-parser

 or

 $ bower install config-ini

+# Simple example ini content
-# simple ini file content, there is no option supplied for the option a default section will be used,for more detail please check https://en.wikipedia.org/wiki/INI_file
+- If there is no option supplied for the option a default section will be used,for more detail please check https://en.wikipedia.org/wiki/INI_file
 ```
 optionName0=value0
 optionName2=value2